 Technology is what makes globally distributed teams possible.
 For working effectively with your remote team, you will need the right remote work tools in your arsenal, but it’s also important to remember that not every tool is going to be a good fit for your team.
 You should research thoroughly to ensure that the new tools you are introducing in your team actually suit your team’s requirements.

 Moreover, adding dozens of digital tools for different collaboration and communication purposes can often confuse and overwhelm your team members, while making it difficult for them to keep up.

 Instead, you can incorporate a unified digital workplace to manage all the project, processes, communication, and collaboration in one place.
 The idea is to use a digital workplace to integrate your existing IT infrastructure and make it easier for remote team members to access all of their work data and conversations through one single dashboard.

 Bridge the communication gap among remote team members

 As remote work becomes the norm and more and more of our interactions happen in the digital world, we will continue to see new forms of misunderstandings and miscommunication.
 The solution doesn’t lie in implementing new technologies for every new challenge.
 It lies in bridging the gap between different technologies through unified digital workplaces.

 While the concept of digital workplace isn’t new, it has gained popularity in the last few years with the sudden spike in the number of SaaS tools used by companies around the world.

 More tools do not mean more efficiency for remote teams.
 In fact, implementing too many tools can have a negative effect on the overall efficiency and productivity of the team.
-Digital workplace like Kissflow can help resolve this challenge by offering a single platform to access all the work tools, information, and communication, and in turn help remote teams collaborate effectively.
+Digital workplace like Kissflow can help resolve this challenge by offering a unified platform to boost productivity.